Merlin1A/cs326-team-psi/docs/milestone1.md

 designing the page layout as well.
 Iterated on wireframe and assisted with everything else
 * [Lynn Li](https://github.com/lynnli0)
 Designed and created the inital layout/wireframe using Whimiscal with Jesse and Johno.
 Drafted and create the templates for settings.html, createacc.html, and ratings.html as well as the content in the card expansion for index.html.
-Assisted with numerous page features as well.

 ## Part 0: Data Interactions